hyhyhy666/Pangolin/README.md

 Please note; most Pangolin dependencies are optional - to disable a dependency which may be causing trouble on your machine, simply blank out it's include and library directories with a cmake configuration tool (e.g. ccmake or cmake-gui).

 # Pangolin

+hyhyhy upload this Pangolin to share the low version Pangolin to create ORB-SLAM2 enviriment